TRUSTED AUTO COLLISION REPAIR CENTER

 We Begin With A Thorough Examination Of Your Vehicle

-Your collision repair service at T & S Bodyworks starts with a thorough examination of your vehicle’s damage by one of our specially trained appraisers.
+Your collision repair service at T & S Bodyworks begins with a thorough examination of the damage done to your your vehicle by one of our specially trained appraisers.
 Every aspect of the damage is studied and recorded to determine the best course of action that will ensure the continued value of your vehicle after the repairs are complete.
 You are then provided with an easy-to-read, comprehensive estimate which will outline – in detail – the auto body or collision repairs needed to restore your vehicle to its pre-accident condition.

 If you are looking for auto body repair, collision repair, or a new paint job for your crashed vehicle, T&S’s collision shop has what you need.
 Save time and money, getting the job done right the first time at T&S.